 Once again: Thank you, Daniel Love!
 As per usual, he’s applied his keen eye for detail to produce a great repro of the custom made on-screen shirt.
 This his latest version, released in 2021.
 So Royale has fixed the color problem from the past and added a few more upgrades to make it even more screen accurate.
 Sadly only sizes small and XL to XXL are in stock right now.
 Check the very detailed size chart on the website and remember that the cotton fabric is NOT pre-shrunk!
 And if those aren’t your sizes, send Daniel an email to get on the wait list for the next release.

 Magnoli Clothiers Madagascar Shirt: $185.00

 And finally, Indy Magnoli’s interpretation of the shirt.
 It’s quite a jump in price.
 But each shirt is made-to-measure, so you can customize the fit to work best for your body.
 It also has 5 stars out 5 after 16 customer reviews, with almost unanimous praise for the screen accuracy and quality of the fabric and construction.

 Have some suggestions for alternatives for the James Bond casual summer shirts we’ve shared in Part 2?
 Tell us about them in the comments!
 And if you’re looking for Bond’s solid colored summer shirts, remember to check out Part 1 of our series.
-If you want to see even more Bond inspired summer shirts, take a look at Part 3 (long sleeve summer weight shirts) and Part 4 (polos).
-You can also visit our Facebook Page, Instagram Account and Pinterest Boards for more James Bond and Steve McQueen style advice, inspiration and info!
+For more on Bond’s polo shirts, take a look at Part 3.
+And Part 4 is all about Bond’s long sleeve summer shirts.
+You can also visit our Facebook Page, our NEW Instagram Account and Pinterest Boards for more James Bond and Steve McQueen style advice, inspiration and info!

 Some of the images used in this post were sourced from Thunderballs.org.